mdatz/go-chi-template/README.md

 # go-chi-template
-Template repository for simple golang chi server.
+Template repository for a simple golang chi server.
+Dockerized and ready for deployment.